 JOIN US!

-The Ecological Continuity Trust (ECT) is a registered environmental charity and not-for-profit company, formed in 2008 as a direct response to the loss of long-term ecological experiments (LTEs) throughout the UK.
-We are unique, being the only UK charity dedicated to supporting LTEs by providing much needed funds through our grants scheme and emergency maintenance funds.
-Our vision is to maintain and grow a strategic network of long-term ecological experiments across the UK and help ensure that experimental ecology is at the heart of evidence-based policymaking and sustainable land use.
-This includes safeguarding existing high-quality experiments and data, whilst also ensuring new facilities are planned for the long-term, and helping to translate their science into management practice.
-Read more about us at www.ecologicalcontinuitytrust.org.
+Our vision is to develop a strategic network of long-term ecological experiments across the UK and to help ensure that experimental ecology is at the heart of evidence-based policymaking and sustainable land use.
+This includes safeguarding existing high-quality experiments and data, whilst also ensuring new facilities are planned for the long-term.
+The ECT recognises that an effective Board of Trustees is essential if the Charity is to be effective in achieving its objectives.

 VOLUNTEERING WITH ECT